gmarty/jsSMS/README.md

 # jsSMS

-jsSMS is an emulator for Sega Master System & GameGear ROMs written in JavaScript.
+jsSMS is an emulator for Sega Master System & Game Gear ROMs written in JavaScript.

 ## Code